FPL team news: Predicted line-ups for Man United, Liverpool, Chelsea, Man City & more

-Fantasy Premier League team news: Predicted line-ups for Man United, Liverpool, Chelsea, Man City and more
+Fantasy Premier League team news: Predicted line-ups for Man United, Liverpool, Chelsea, Spurs and more

 Fantasy football team news all FPL managers will need to keep an eye on the deadline at 11am BST on Saturday

-Gameweek four of the Premier League season sees many of the big sides featuring early in the weekend and looking to hit form after inconsistent starts to the season.
-Manchester United will look to build on their impressive victory over Liverpool as they travel to Southampton in the opening match of the round, with Manchester City, Chelsea and Liverpool all in action during the 3pm kick-offs.
+Gameweek six of the Premier League season sees another round of games just days after the midweek action, meaning squad rotation could be around the corner.
+Manchester United will look to build on their impressive form as they take on high-flying Arsenal, while Chelsea meet West Ham in a London derby, Spurs host Fulham in another all-London clash, Manchester City travel to Aston Villa and Liverpool cross Stanley Park to take on Everton.

-Fantasy football managers will have a keen eye on the team news ahead of the FPL deadline at 11am BST on Saturday, and one thing to look out for is the mid-week fixtures on Tuesday, Wednesday and Thursday this week.
-That could mean managers start to rotate their line-ups as the fixtures begin to come thick and fast.
+Fantasy football managers will have a keen eye on the team news ahead of the FPL deadline at 11am BST on Saturday.
 Here we take a look at the key team news from the pre-match press conferences and predicted line-ups to help make our Fantasy Premier League decisions.

-Man United team news: Casemiro could make his Premier League debut following his arrival from Real Madrid, even though the defensive midfielder is unlikely to be much of an FPL asset.
-Erik ten Hag is likely to stick with the team who responded to his instructions with an improved performance against Liverpool.
-That should see Harry Maguire, Luke Shaw and Cristiano Ronaldo remain on the bench.
-After a bright introduction against Liverpool, Anthony Martial is now is out with an Achilles injury, Ten Hag has confirmed, so Anthony Elanga could again start alongside Marcus Rashford and Jadon Sancho.
+Provisional Arsenal squad: Ramsdale, White, Saliba, Gabriel, Tierney, Lokonga, Xhaka, Saka, Odegaard, Martinelli, Jesus, Smith Rowe, Nketiah, Holding, Cedric, Tomiyasu, Vieira, Alencar, Turner Smith

+Manchester United provisional squad: De Gea, Dubravka, Heaton, Dalot, Wan-Bissaka, Maguire, Martinez, Lindelof, Varane, Shaw, Malacia, McTominay, Casemiro, Fred, Van de Beek, Eriksen, Fernandes, Garnacho, Antony, Elanga, Rashford, Sancho, Ronaldo.

-Man United predicted line-up: De Gea; Dalot, Varane, Martinez, Malacia; Casemiro, Eriksen, Fernandes; Sancho, Rashford, Elanga
+Man United predicted line-up: De Gea; Dalot, Varane, Martinez, Malacia; McTominay, Eriksen, Fernandes; Sancho, Rashford, Elanga.

-Southampton team news: Ralph Hasenhuttl has insisted that striker Che Adams will not be sold before the end of the transfer window, so the in-form Scotland international should start after scoring back-to-back doubles against Leicester and Cambridge this week
+Arsenal predicted line-up: Ramsdale; White, Saliba, Gabriel, Tierney; Partey, Xhaka; Martinelli, Odegaard, Saka; Jesus.

 Liverpool

-Liverpool team news: Injuries, form and suspension could see Jurgen Klopp make changes from Monday’s dismal defeat at Manchester United, but the Liverpool manager is also short of options.
-Klopp confirmed that Diogo Jota, Thiago Alcantara, Joel Matip and Ibrahima Konate remain out injured, with Naby Keita joining the list, while Darwin Nunez is serving the second of his three-match ban.
-Fabinho should replace James Milner in midfield while Fabio Carvalho was bright at Old Trafford and could feature again from the bench.
+Everton provisional squad: Pickford, Tarkowski, Keane, Coleman, Coady, Onana, Iwobi, Mykolenko, Patterson, McNeil, Gray, Gordon, Maupay, Begovic, Vinagre, Davies, Gana Gueye, Garner, Mills, Welch, Allan, Rondon.

+Liverpool provisional squad: Alisson, Adrian, Alexander-Arnold, Van Dijk, Gomez, Matip, Robertson, Phillips, Tsimikas, Bajcetic, Van den Berg, Fabinho, Jones, Elliott, Milner, Carvalho, Clark, Salah, Firmino, Diaz, Davies, Nunez, Jota.

-Liverpool predicted line-up: Alisson; Alexander-Arnold, Gomez, Van Dijk, Robertson; Fabinho, Henderson, Elliott; Salah, Firmino, Diaz
+Liverpool predicted line-up: Alisson; Alexander-Arnold, Matip, Van Dijk, Robertson; Fabinho, Milner, Elliott; Salah, Firmino, Diaz

-Bournemouth team news: Bournemouth striker Dominic Solanke faces a late fitness test on ankle ahead of a potential return to Anfield for the former Liverpool striker.
-Ryan Fredericks, Joe Rothwell and Junior Stanislas are all out.

 Manchester City

-Man City team news: The Premier League champions faced Barcelona in a friendly on Wednesday night, with most available first-team players getting a run out at the Nou Camp.
-Jack Grealish did not feature after missing out on the trip to Newcastle, neither did Nathan Ake after he suffered a groin injury during the 3-3 draw at St James’ Park.
-Crucially, Erling Haaland, Kevin De Bruyne, Joao Cancelo and Ilkay Gundogan all came on against Barcelona, rather than starting, so should be expected to return to the line-up against Palace.
-“We train this afternoon and we will know exactly the situation with everyone,” Guardiola said when asked for an update.
-“Now I cannot tell you.”
+Aston Villa provisional squad: Martinez, Olsen, Cash, Konsa, Mings, Chambers, Augustinsson, Bednarek, Young, Guilbert, Digne, Luiz, McGinn, Dendoncker, Sanson, Buendia, Nakamba, Coutinho, Ramsey, Kamara, Ings, Watkins, Traore, Bailey, Archer.

+Manchester City provisional squad: Ederson, Ortega, Walker, Stones, Dias, Akanji, Ake, Cancelo, Gomez, Lewis, Wilson-Esbrand, Gundogan, Rodri, De Bruyne, Silva, Gomes,Mahrez, Palmer, Grealish, Foden, Knight, Alvarez, Haaland.

-Man City predicted line-up: Ederson; Walker, Stones, Dias, Cancelo; Rodri, Gundogan, De Bruyne; Mahrez, Haaland, Foden
+Man City predicted line-up: Ederson, Walker, Dias, Stones, Cancelo, De Bruyne, Rodri, Gundogan, Mahrez, Haaland, Bernardo.

-Crystal Palace team news: Wilfried Zaha could miss the trip to the Premier League champions due to an injury picked up in the win over Aston Villa last weekend, according to The Athletic.
-Patrick Vieira did not comment on Zaha in his pre-match press conference, but the in-form forward was missing on Tuesday when Palace faced Oxford United in the Carabao Cup.

 Chelsea

-Chelsea team news: Kalidou Koulibaly is suspended after he was sent off in last weekend’s dismal 3-0 defeat at Leeds, while Chelsea remain without N’Golo Kante and Mateo Kovacic due to injury.
-Marc Cucurella could drop into the back three with Ben Chilwell comes in at wing back, and on the other side Thomas Tuchel could recall Cesar Azpilicueta and move Reece James higher up.
-It would not be a surprise to see further changes but Tuchel does not look to be overly happy with his options as he pursues moves for Anthony Gordon and Pierre-Emerick Aubameyang.
+Provisional Chelsea squad: Mendy, Arrizabalaga, James, Silva, Koulibaly, Fofana, Chalobah, Azpilicueta, Cucurella, Chilwell, Loftus-Cheek, Kovacic, Jorginho, Chukwuemeka, Mount, Havertz, Sterling, Pulisic, Ziyech, Broja.

+West Ham provisional squad: Fabianski, Coufal, Kehrer, Zouma, Cresswell, Emerson, Rice, Soucek, Fornals, Bowen, Antonio, Areola, Ashby, Ogbonna, Downes, Lanzini, Cornet, Benrahma, Paqueta, Scamacca.

-Chelsea predicted line-up: Mendy; Azplicueta, Silva, Cucurella; James, Loftus-Cheek, Jorginho, Chilwell; Mount, Havertz, Sterling
+Chelsea predicted line-up: Mendy; Fofana, Silva, Koulibaly; James, Kovacic, Jorginho, Cucurella; Mount, Sterling, Broja.

-Leicester team news: Wesley Fofana will not be involved due to transfer interest from Chelsea, while Youri Tielemans could be on the bench again due to reports linking the midfielder with a move away.

 Tottenham

-Spurs team news: Ivan Perisic was man-of-the-match on his full debut in the 1-0 win over Wolves last weekend and looks set to keep his place on the left wing, while Heung-min Son’s slow start to the season has given Antonio Conte a decision to make with Richarlison pushing for his first start.
-Cristian Romero is out but Davinson Sanchez impressed as his replacement, while Oliver Skipp is nearing a return.
+Tottenham provisional squad: Lloris, Forster, Austin, Doherty, Emerson, Spence, Dier, Sanchez, Romero, Tanganga, Lenglet, Davies, Perisic, Sessegnon, Bissouma, Hojbjerg, Bentancur, Skipp, Sarr, White, Kulusevski, Son, Kane, Richarlison.

+Fulham provisional squad: Leno, Tete, Ream, Diop, Tosin, Robinson, Palhinha, Reed, Decordova-Reid, Kebano, Pereira, Mitrovic, Rodak, Hector, Onomah, Cairney, Willian, Muniz, James, Kurzawa, Mbabu, Chalobah, Francois, Vinicius.

-Spurs predicted line-up: Lloris; Sanchez, Dier, Davies; Emerson, Hojbjerg, Bentancur, Perisic; Kulusevski, Kane, Son
+Spurs predicted line-up: Lloris; Romero, Dier, Davies; Emerson, Hojbjerg, Bentancur, Sessegnon; Kulusevski, Kane, Richarlison.

-Forest team news: Morgan Gibbs-White will be assessed after picking up a knock against Everton last weekend, which ruled him out of the Carabao Cup win at Grimsby.

 Register for free to continue reading